Attendance and Engagement

 What Happens If You Don’t Attend Any Classes At All?

 If you are recorded as having 0% attendance in your teaching activities, and you have no contact with anyone at the University, you will be at risk of expulsion after 60 days.
-Your situation will be considered under an accelerated escalation process, and will progress immediately to the next stage if no response has been received after 7 days, and no other contact has been made with the University.
+Your situation will be considered under an Accelerated Escalation Procedure, and will immediately progress to the next stage if no response has been received after 7 days, and no other contact has been made with the University.

 As a Tier 4 student, the University of Edinburgh is the sponsor of your UK visa.
 The University has a number of legal duties to manage its sponsorship of your visa.
 These include:

 - Regularly monitoring your attendance/engagement on your programme;